DakshRocks21/dc-week-chall3/README.md

 ### How it works.
 You will be provided with a picture(shown below).
 You are supposed to find coordinates of it.
 Submit your answer as FLAG{latitude,longitude}.
-Round EACH value to 4dp.
+Each value must be 4dp.
+DO NOT ROUND.

 For example, if the coordinates are (10.2345678,50.98765454), submit the value FLAG{10.2346,50.9877}.